JustinVx/justin-venbrux/src/work/genzo.md

 <RegularBlock>

-## What is Genzō?
+## What is Genzõ?
-Genzō can be best explained by describing its users and an example scenario.
+Genzõ can be best explained by describing its users and an example scenario.
 Typically there are two users:
 1. A care worker or nurse that **needs help** or information while dealing with a specific situation that he or she doesn't have the expertise or qualifications to deal with.
 2. A nurse or specialist that does have the **expertise** to deal with this situation, but who is **not at the location**.